aimldl/vertex-ai/README.md

 # A Practical Guide to Machine Learning with Google Cloud

-- Created 2024-12-11 (Wed)
+- Created: 2024-12-11 (Wed)
-- Updated 2024-12-11 (Wed)
+- Updated: 2025-02-05 (Wed)

-This repository stores files for a Jupyter Book project.
+This repository contains the files for a Jupyter Book project.
+The published book can be viewed at: [https://aimldl.github.io/vertex-ai/](https://aimldl.github.io/vertex-ai/)
-For the published result, go to https://aimldl.github.io/vertex-ai/.

-## Overview: the book building process
+## Building the Book

-There are three steps:
+The book building process involves three steps:

-1. Create the content (and structure it with folders, files, and configuration).
+1. **Content Creation:** Create the content and organize it using folders, files, and a configuration file.
-2. Build the book (into either an HTML or a PDF file).
+2. **Book Building:** Generate the book in either HTML or PDF format.
-3. Publish it online.
+3. **Publishing:** Deploy the generated book online.

-## Update the content
+## Updating Content

-At the local machine, update the content.
+To update the book's content locally:

-Launch Jupyter Lab.
+1. Launch JupyterLab:

 ```bash
 (base) $ conda activate jb
 (jb) $ cd ~/github/vertex-ai